Tetsuya Endo (wrestler): Damnation (2016-2021)

 On April 5, 2019, at DDT Is Coming to America, Endo cashed his Right to Challenge Anytime, Anywhere contract against stablemate Daisuke Sasaki to win the KO-D Openweight Champion, before losing the title to his rival Konosuke Takeshita on July 15, at Wrestle Peter Pan.

 On February 23, 2020, at Into The Fight, Endo defeated Akito to win the Saitama Super Arena Sword, symbolizing a KO-D Openweight title shot at Wrestle Peter Pan 2020 (initially scheduled to take place at the Saitama Super Arena).
 However, on May 2, Endo lost the sword to Kazusada Higuchi.
 On May 16, Endo teamed with his Damnation stablemate Daisuke Sasaki in a winning effort against All Out (Akito and Konosuke Takeshita), with Endo pinning Akito, winning Akito's Right to Challenge Anytime, Anywhere contract in the process.
 Using the rules of the Right to Challenge Anytime, Anywhere contract to his advantage, Endo immediately cashed it in against Kazusada Higuchi to challenge him for the sword.
 Endo won the match and thus regained the Saitama Super Arena Sword.
-On June 7, on the second night of Wrestle Peter Pan, Endo successfully cashed in his Saitama Super Arena Sword against Masato Tanaka to win the KO-D Openwight Championship for the second time.
+On June 7, on the second night of Wrestle Peter Pan, Endo successfully cashed in his Saitama Super Arena Sword against Masato Tanaka to win the KO-D Openweight Championship for the second time.
 He lost the title to 2021 D-Oh Grand Prix winner Jun Akiyama at Kawasaki Strong, on February 14, 2021.

 On September 4, 2021, Damnation took part in the Dramatic Survivor tournament, in which the losing unit would be forced to disband.
 Damnation and The37Kamiina faced each other in the finals after both teams lost their first round match.
 This led to Damnation losing and as a result being forced to disband.
 Their final match was held on September 26, in Korakuen Hall.
 The match saw Daisuke Sasaki, Endo and Mad Paulie defeat Soma Takao, Shuji Ishikawa and Nobuhiro Shimatani (with Yuji Hino) in a six-man tag team match.